LSSTDESC/CLMM/README.md

 [LICENSE](https://github.com/LSSTDESC/CLMM/blob/main/LICENSE) ([BSD
 3-Clause](https://opensource.org/licenses/BSD-3-Clause)).

-External contributors and DESC members wishing to use CLMM for DESC projects should consult with the CL working group conveners, ideally before the work has started, but definitely before any publication or posting of the work to the arXiv.
+**DESC Projects**: External contributors and DESC members wishing to use CLMM for DESC projects should consult with the CL working group conveners, ideally before the work has started, but definitely before any publication or posting of the work to the arXiv.

+**Non-DESC Projects by DESC members**: If you are in the DESC community, but planning to use CLMM in a non-DESC project, it would be good practice to contact the CL co-conveners as well.
+A desired outcome would be for your non-DESC project concept and progress to be presented in the working group so working group members can help co-identify tools and/or ongoing development that might mutually benefit your non-DESC project and ongoing DESC projects.

 For free use of the `NumCosmo` library, the `NumCosmo` developers require that the `NumCosmo` publication be cited: NumCosmo: Numerical